reactnativecn/react-native-docs-cn/docs/0.29/network.md

 Don't forget to catch any errors that may be thrown by `fetch`, otherwise they will be dropped silently.

-### Using Other Networking Libraries
+> By default, iOS will block any request that's not encrypted using SSL.
+If you need to fetch from a cleartext URL (one that begins with `http`) you will first need to add an App Transport Security exception.
+If you know ahead of time what domains you will need access to, it is more secure to add exceptions just for those domains; if the domains are not known until runtime you can [disable ATS completely](/react-native/docs/integration-with-existing-apps.html#app-transport-security).
+[See Apple's documentation for more information](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW33).

+### 使用其他的网络库

-The [XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) is built in to React Native.
+React Native中已经内置了[XMLHttpRequest API](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)(也就是俗称的ajax)。 is built in to React Native.
 This means that you can use third party libraries such as [frisbee](https://github.com/niftylettuce/frisbee) or [axios](https://github.com/mzabriskie/axios) that depend on it, or you can use the XMLHttpRequest API directly if you prefer.

 ```js
 var request = new XMLHttpRequest();